Can you sell via your inbound sales materials?

 Sales enablement examples for inbound appointment setting:

 Case studies.
-These materials stand in the frontline of your sales campaign because they let your prospects see how you solve problems, how well you mix with different industries, and how modern your approach is.
+These materials stand in the frontline of your B2B sales leads generation campaign because they let your prospects see how you solve problems, how well you mix with different industries, and how modern your approach is.
 Thus, making many case studies that showcase all kinds of issues and solutions is your top priority.

 Videos.
 Video marketing is on a roll, and there is no reason for you not to join in.
 You don’t have to hire a director or a scriptwriter to make a captivating and informative video.
 Short explainer videos, testimonials from your loyal customers, tutorials, and creative shorts - you don’t need much to create those.
 There are many free explainer video templates out there.
 If you want to do some filming on your own, many good shots have been recorded on a smartphone.